Organizational & Team Best Practices

 In the previous article in this series, we started exploring the general organizational and team best practices for agile-scrum projects.
 In this article, we’re going to finish up a few basic issues and then move into points for distributed teams specifically.

 As we have said, the main issue to be considered for software development with agile-scrum teams is communication.
-If communication is in anyway blocked or stifled by cultural or organizational constraints, the team and the project will suffer.
+If communication is in any way blocked or stifled by cultural or organizational constraints, the team and the project will suffer.
 In a very real way, knowing how far along the work is on a given user story is part of that communication.
 We discussed building the technical elements of a system for test-driven development and continuous integration for projects, but there is an organizational element too.
 Team members must feel these tools are a part of their obligation to their team.
-They must use them religiously and fully to insure the tools are doing the job of maintaining code and the development process for all team members.
+They must use them religiously and fully to ensure the tools are doing the job of maintaining code and the development process for all team members.
 Here a few simple rules to live by:

 - All development team members should check work into the common code base as frequently as possible.